Use Multiple Cameras in a Render Group

-A scene can have multiple Cameras.
-Different cameras can render the scene, webcam, or phone camera stream on different render textures.
+A scene can have multiple cameras.
+Creating a new render group automatically adds a camera to the scene.
+Different cameras can render the scene onto different render textures.

-You can add a Camera object by clicking + > Scene > Camera in the Hierarchy panel.
+You can add a Camera object by clicking the Add button [+] > Scene > Camera in the Hierarchy panel.

-Learn more about how to configure a Camera object.
+Learn more about how to configure a camera.

 Configure Auto Sorting, Render Layer, and Render Order